Long Term Effects Of Vaping

 Most E-Liquids Contain Nicotine, Which Harms Brain Development

 Most vaping options have high doses of nicotine.
 The same goes for e-juices, even though there are options with 0.0 nicotine levels.
 One thing is for sure; if you inhale vapor filled with nicotine, you're not doing anything healthy.
 However, people looking to reduce their nicotine dependence can opt for nick-free e juices and slowly taper off their cravings for other harmful nicotine delivery systems.

-The doses in vapes are as high as those found in classic options.
+The doses in vapes are as high as those in classic options.
 We all know that nicotine use can lead to severe diseases in the long run.
-It harms brain development, as nicotine changes the natural brain chemistry, and can lead to addiction.
+It harms brain development, as nicotine changes the natural brain chemistry and can lead to addiction.
 Young people who start vaping at an early age tend to switch to other addictive substances in the future.

 Chemicals Found in E-liquids Cause Long-Term Lung Damage

 Researchers found over 60 chemicals in E-juices and even more than that in the vapor produced by vapes.
 While some of these chemicals are not that dangerous, some are known to harm humans.
 That includes propylene glycol and delivery solvents that can cause respiratory infections.

 There are not enough studies on e-juices and how their chemicals affect our health because not enough time has passed to make any conclusions.
 However, since many e-juices contain chemicals known to cause irritation and some cheap e-juices are more harmful than others, they are enough to hint that they are not suitable for us.